racsus/TechnicalTestCSVToJSON/README.md

 This project is splitted in diferent layers using the Clean Architecture methodology described here (https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures).
 Here you can find an explanation of each layer:

 CSVToJSON: It contains the first layer logic.
-Here we'll show to the user the interactive messages.
+Here we'll show to the user the interactive messages.<br />
-Core: It contains the business logic: Entities, Services, DTOs, etc.
+Core: It contains the business logic: Entities, Services, DTOs, etc.<br />
-Infrastructure.Data: It contains the data layer.
+Infrastructure.Data: It contains the data layer.<br />
 Infrastructure.DependencyBuilder: It contains all the dependecy injections.
-If you add a new service or repository class, you will need to add the injection here.
+If you add a new service or repository class, you will need to add the injection here.<br />

 # Author
 Oscar Rodriguez - oscar.chelo@gmail.com<br />